nicholaswilde/recipes/docs/mediterranean/baked-feta-with-chickpeas-and-kale.md

 ### Step 1

 Preheat oven to 350°F. Heat 10-inch skillet and add olive oil.
-Ad cumin and sizzle for 1 to 2 minutes.
+Add cumin and sizzle for 1 to 2 minutes.

 ### Step 2